internet-sicherheit/eco-blockchain-governance/misc/governance/weforum_governance.md

 ## Participant on-boarding / off-boarding
 A blockchain network has to have objective criteria that determine which parties can participate.

-Exit plans can be set uo for leaving participants in order to guarantee a smooth transition.
+Exit plans can be set up for leaving participants in order to guarantee a smooth transition.
 Transferring any assets and transactions needs to be analyzed case by case.
 This may also tie in with intellectual property (IP).

 ## Dispute resolutions and errors
 Disputes are more likely to occur on off-chain usage of data and compliance to data protection policies rather than for on-chain data usage.